PART 3Crew Accommodation (continued)

 (5) If an employer provides for the ventilation of a galley or a canteen by mechanical means, the rate of change of air must be at least 9 l/s for each employee who is normally employed in the galley at any one time or for each employee who uses the canteen at any one time, as the case may be.

-57 In sleeping quarters and galleys, the temperature, measured one metre above the deck in the centre of the room or galley, must be maintained at a level of not less than 18°C and, if practicable, not more than 29°C.
+57 In sleeping quarters and galleys, the temperature, measured one metre above the deck in the centre of the room or galley, if feasible, must be maintained at a level of not less than 18°C and not more than 29°C.

 58 (1) All vessels, except those regularly engaged in trade where temperate climatic conditions do not require it, must be equipped with air conditioning for crew accommodation, for any separate radio room and for any centralized machinery control room.